 Our breads are made of wheat starch (wheat flour from which much of the gluten protein has been removed) plus water.
-It’s gluten content is <.001% or 10ppm.
+It’s gluten content is between .007 and .014% as of testing in March, 2022.

 The United States Conference of Catholic Bishops has approved them for use in all dioceses.